-This programme addresses the University Vision and Strategy (2020-2025) in respect of having an applied focus which can meet the need of the local area and Wales by producing graduates with the potential to further their studies and move on to become employed in contexts where degree level abilities and knowledge of the law is advantageous.
+This programme addresses the University Vision and Strategy (2020-2025) in respect of having an applied focus which can meet the need of the local area and Wales by producing

 The BA (Hons) Law and Criminal Justice programme will be particularly appropriate and attractive to individuals who wish to develop an understanding of law as an adjunct to working in criminal and social justice related contexts.
 The law elements of the programme cover many of the necessary legal subjects, referred to in the SRA's qualifying regulations as 'the Foundations of Legal Knowledge'.
 These are: Public Law including Constitutional Law, Administrative Law and Human Rights; Law of the European Union; Criminal Law; Obligations including Contract, Restitution and Tort; Property Law; Equity and the Law of Trusts; Legal Research.
 Students will complete a degree the law elements of which have been developed by Wrexham Staff with law degrees and legal professionals representing firms local to the University.